 I ordered this tray last month, and had fun styling it for the first time for St. Patrick’s Day.
-Since we aren’t leaving the house right now except for essential supplies, when I got ready to redo my tray for Easter, I just worked with things I already had.
+When I got ready to redo my tray for Easter, I just worked with things I already had.

 For tips on how to style your own tiered tray, visit my St. Patrick’s Day Tiered Tray post, where I listed suggestions for items around your house that would work well on a tiered tray, and gave suggestions on how to put it all together.